railsuser2014/openobject-doc-book-en/source/book/3/3_9/journals.rst

 ---------------------

-To view, edit or create new journals use the menu :menuselection:`Financial Management --> Configuration --> Journals --> Definition of Journals`.
+To view, edit or create new journals use the menu :menuselection:`Financial Management --> Configuration --> Financial Accounting --> Financial Journals`.

 Just like General accounts, the journals can be deactivated to make them invisible: uncheck the :guilabel:`Active` checkbox for that.